Students protest as Utah lawmakers resist changing ‘Dixie’

 But that changed last summer, as a national movement to remove Confederate symbols from public spaces became part of the national reckoning on racial injustice following the killing of George Floyd, a Black man who died after a white Minneapolis police officer pressed his knee into Floyd’s neck for several minutes.

-The local hospital voted to remove Dixie from its name, and the university’s board of trustees followed.
+The local hospital voted to remove Dixie from its name, and the Utah university’s board of trustees followed.
 But because it’s a public institution, the Legislature has to sign off as well.

 “Out of respect for our students and the hard work they put into earning their degrees, the University feels it is paramount that the bill is heard on the Senate floor this year,” university spokesman Jordon Sharp said in a statement.

-At least 160 Confederate symbols and monuments were taken down or moved from public spaces last year, according to a new count by Southern Poverty Law Center shared with The Associated Press Tuesday.
+At least 160 Confederate symbols and monuments were taken down or moved from public spaces last year aroud the country, according to a new count by Southern Poverty Law Center shared with The Associated Press Tuesday.

 But there are still more than 2,100 Confederate symbols standing across the U.S., 704 of which are monuments.
 Dixie State isn’t officially part of that tally, but similar dynamics are playing out around the country, especially in rural areas, said law center chief of staff Lecia Brooks.

-There are statewide policies on the books protecting Confederate-era monuments in southern states like Alabama, Georgia, Mississippi, North Carolina, South Carolina and Tennessee.
+There are statewide policies on the books protecting Confederate-era monuments in southern states such as Alabama, Georgia, Mississippi, North Carolina, South Carolina and Tennessee.
 Virginia last year amended a similar law to let local governments take statues down.

 A few dozen students holding yellow signs that read “Please change the name” and “Let the bill be heard” stood on the Utah Capitol steps on Wednesday.
 They chanted “Take it to the floor” as wet snow fell from cloudy gray skies.
 Two counter protestors held signs that read “Honor the name Dixie” and “Respect the name Dixie.”